MalwareSec/AES-CLI/README.md

 make_iv.py

-Run main:
+Run the main encryption program:

-python main.py
+python encrypt.py

 Follow me on twitter for more: @Malware_Sec

-~This project is fully functional but still in development~
+~This project is fully functional but still in development